Enterprise Zone Tax Credit

 What is an Enterprise Zone (EZ) Tax Credit?

-Colorado's Enterprise Zone Program provides tax incentives to encourage job creation and capital investment in economically depressed areas of the state.
-This program makes it possible for Habitat for Humanity of Metro Denver to offer its donors a Colorado state income tax credit on qualifying contributions that support our work within the Denver and/or South Metro Enterprise Zones.
+Colorado's Enterprise Zone (EZ) Program provides tax incentives to encourage job creation and capital investment in economically depressed areas of the state.
+This program makes it possible for Habitat for Humanity of Metro Denver to offer its donors a Colorado state income tax credit on qualifying contributions that support our work within the Denver Enterprise Zone.

 Does my donation qualify for an EZ Tax Credit?